 THE THIRD COAST examines Chicago’s lasting contributions, mostly collapsed into an explosive decade and a half, to fine art, music (blues, jazz and gospel), dance, photography, publishing, theatre, television, comedy and much more.
 Mr. Dyja explicates each aspect of a remarkably broad expanse of culture with the confidence and keen regard of an aficionado.
 But the thread that really binds this volume is architecture, beginning with the arrival in 1938 of what turns out to be its star: Mies van der Rohe, the brilliant German whose Illinois Institute of Technology was the incubator for a school of designers who not only built Chicago’s Big Shoulders but also shouted their ideas to the rest of postwar America.

 They cast shadows as well.
 New edifices to the burgeoning power of the corporation inexorably shoved aside Southern refugees of the Great Migration, already crammed together in woefully underbuilt neighborhoods as the war wound down, and helped to create one of the most racially polarized cities in America.
-Muddy Waters, up from Mississippi, found fame and a degree of fortune in Chicago, but, as if in trade, the town sent down Emmett “Bo” Till, whose grisly murder and open-casket funeral became a flashpoint of the nascent civil rights movement and inspired a weary Rosa Parks to remain seated on a bus just over two months later.
+Muddy Waters, up from Mississippi, found fame and a degree of fortune in Chicago, but, as if in trade, the town sent down Emmett “Bo” Till, whose grisly murder and open-casket funeral became a flashpoint of the nascent civil rights movement and inspired a weary Rosa Parks to remain seated on a bus barely two months later.

 Mr. Dyja’s voice varies with his topics: here formal (especially when calling forth the snootiness of the Midwestern gentry), there winsome, even playful (on Election Night 1946, “Every Democrat in America was getting his ass handed to him tonight”).
 His obvious passion for Chicago-style jazz and blues allows some hipster color to wander in, and we marvel that the same guy also wrote the glistening, perceptive sections on design.
 The level of detail is exceptional, and there are nuggets of delight and recognition all over this book: for example, the author reveals that the origin of Chicago’s famous nickname, “the Windy City,” has nothing to do with meteorology.